 Students are taught to take pride in the Academy community, to take responsibility for their attendance, punctuality and learning, be respectful, wear their uniform with pride and strive for excellence in every lesson.
 Students have embraced the core British Values of democracy, tolerance, mutual respect, responsibility, the rule of law and individual liberty.
 A group of More Able students recently created a display to show how students can support these values through their behaviour.

-The Academy has strong links with local community groups such as Demesne Community Centre and with Middleton Food Bank [especially during Harvest season].
-Students regularly participate in community related events including a weekly Luncheon Club for Demesne members, a Tea Dance, Christmas Meal and holiday activities.
-Demesne members are also invited to Academy events including the annual Firework event.
+The Academy has strong links with local community groups such as Demesne Community Centre, Local Care Homes [Archmoor and Langfield] and with Middleton Food Bank [especially during Harvest season].
+Students regularly participate in community related events including a weekly Luncheon Club for Demesne members, Christmas Meal and holiday activities.

-The Principal and Academy Chaplain co-lead the Faith aspect and develop the Academy Faith Programme with the Faith Team.
-The Chaplain provides pastoral support to both students and staff [as part of the Academy Pastoral Team], delivers Faith Assemblies with the Principal to all Year Groups and has some responsibilities for curriculum delivery in relation to Communication, PHSE and Singing lessons.
+The Academy Chaplain leads the Faith and develops the Academy Faith Programme with the Faith Team.
+The Chaplain provides pastoral support to both students and staff [as part of the Academy Pastoral Team], delivers Faith Assemblies to all Year Groups and has some responsibilities for curriculum delivery in relation to Religious Education and PHSE.